- 4 Bedrooms

-About this PropertyStop thinking about work and put yourself on Island Time as you cross-over the bridge and check into this 4 bedrooms and 3-bath, end unit townhouse in the appealing Palmetto Dunes Resort.
+About this PropertyStop thinking about work and put yourself on Island Time as you cross-over the bridge and check into this 4 bedrooms and 3-bath, end unit townhouse in the remarkable Palmetto Dunes Resort.

 Upon entering the unit you will be greeted by the tile floor entry which leads to the referbished galley style kitchen filled with all of your preparing necessities.
 Granite countertops and stainless steel appliances are sure to make the chef in your group pleased!
 The kitchen opens into a Carolina room with sliding door access to the outdoor space.

-Past the kitchen, you will enter the voluminous living room with a wrap-around couch, leather chair, fireplace, and 42" flat screen TV.
+Past the kitchen, you will enter the roomy living room with a wrap-around couch, leather chair, fireplace, and 42" flat screen TV.
 Off the living is the formal dining area with seating for 6 along with additional seating at the bar looking into the kitchen.
 You won't have to go far to refill drinks with the granite countertop wet bar close by.

 If you are looking for the ideal outdoor area to relax and relax after a long day at the beach, this is your place!
-The huge and private, wrap-around outdoor space includes a table for outdoor dining with seating for six, a high top table with seating for 4, a chaise lounge and a cushioned, wicker adore seat.
-Appreciate the golf and landscape vistas beneath the cooling wind of the adjustable speed ceiling fan, while grilling the catch of the day on the gas BBQ
+The enormous and private, wrap-around outdoor space includes a table for outdoor dining with seating for six, a high top table with seating for 4, a chaise lounge and a cushioned, wicker adore seat.
+Savor the golf and landscape vistas beneath the cooling wind of the adjustable speed ceiling fan, while grilling the catch of the day on the gas BBQ

 There is one master bedroom on the main level with a king size bed, flat screen TV, and plenty of closet space.
 This bedroom has access to the hall bathroom.
 Also on the main floor is a full-size washer and dryer.